wendahere/GoGetter/Journal.md

 ## Summary

 Confirmed RaspberryPi as microcontroller.
 Finished cardboard prototype.
 Made a 12v to 5v voltage regulator.
-Talking to a company called ShiokPizza for sponsorship and learning from their machines with a site visit.
+Talked to a company called ShiokPizza for sponsorship and to learn from their machines with a site visit.
 Meeting with Mr Soh on Friday.

 ### Monday 5/10/2020

 We have decided to use RaspberryPi after much discussion, due to the limitation in I/O ports in PLC.
 Reynard has started working on the Pi.
-Allen has drawn some sketches of the design with concept sketches.
+Allen has drawn some sketches of the design with concept sketches and a made a dirty prototype.
 Wen Da is working on the Journal and will focus on the power calculations.

+#### Concpet Sketches

+Allen

+#### Dirty Prototype

+A shoebox was made into a dirty prototype to help visualise where the different components will be located, and how will they be physically mounted on to the body of the vending machine.
+This is a quick, easy and inexpensive way for us to see whether the design ideas we decided during the conceive stage will be feasible.

 ### Tuesday 6/10/2020
 Allen used Inventor to draw out the 3D prototype.
 Wen Da did circuit drawings.